SananR/JustOnTime/doc/sprint0/PB.md

 time of the event and the current bid.

-13. As a customer, I want to be able to filter out events I search for, so that I can easily find events that I’m interested in.
+13. As a customer, I want to be able to filter out events I search for, so that I can easily find events that I’m interested in.<br/>
 Persona(s): Alex, Robert
 - Verify that the list of events related to the search are not filtered at first.
 - Verify that there is a filter option.
 - Verify that there is an option to filter by date and highest current bid.

-14. As a customer, I want to be able to see what kind of events are happening around me when I visit the page, so that I can find something fun to do close to me.
+14. As a customer, I want to be able to see what kind of events are happening around me when I visit the page, so that I can find something fun to do close to me.<br/>
 Persona(s): Alex, Robert
 - Verify that on the main page, a list of events that are near the customer are shown.